eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

     cmake ..
     make

 This created an application we can directly run from the command line.
-We can now launch the datareader by running:
+We can now launch the DataReader by running:

 .. code-block:: bash